afinemax/reference_sheets/docker_basics.md

-docker run <image>           # Run a container from an image docker run -d <image>        # Run container in detached mode docker run -it <image> bash  # Start a container and open an interactive shell docker start <container>     # Start a stopped container docker stop <container>      # Stop a running container docker restart <container>   # Restart a container
+docker run <image>           # Run a container from an image docker run -d <image>        # Run container in detached mode docker run -it <image> bash  # Start a container and open an interactive shell docker exec <container> <cmd>  # Run a command in a running container docker exec -it <container> bash     # Open an interactive shell inside a running container docker start <container>     # Start a stopped container docker stop <container>      # Stop a running container docker restart <container>   # Restart a container